zangles/MDA/README.en.md

 # 9. Conclusion

-The **Model Domain Architecture (MDA)** offers a perfect balance between organization, scalability, and simplicity.
-Its fundamental premise is that models are the central axis of the design, and everything related to a model lives alongside it.
+**Model Domain Architecture (MDA)** offers a perfect balance between organization, scalability, and simplicity.
+Its fundamental premise is that models are the central axis of design, and everything related to a model lives alongside it.

 It is a practical, realistic, and highly usable architecture for teams working with Laravel, especially with multiple databases and domains that do not fit perfectly into traditional DDD.

+---